wp-plugins/watu/readme.txt

 == Changelog ==

-= Changes in 2.2.1 =
+= Changes in 2.2.2 =
 - Fixed bug with "Question X of Y total" showing even for single-page quizzes
+- Each exam / quiz has its own setting about how the answers will be shown
+- Further code improvements

 = Changes in 2.2 =
 - Replaced 'the_content' filter with custom filter to avoid issues with membership plugins